 - Specimens including teeth, bones, feathers, skulls, etc. without interpretive material.

 - Whole specimens of shells, corals, crustaceans, insects, and other marine and terrestrial invertebrates, teeth, bones, feathers, skulls, etc.

 - Archeological specimens/artifacts.

 - Illegally acquired objects.

-- Items that have been de-accessioned from museum collections.
+- Items that have been de-accessioned from any museum’s collections.

-The Museum and Tribal Arts Marketplace is a smoke, vape, and pet-free event.
+Please note: The Folk & Tribal Arts Marketplace is a smoke, vape, and pet-free event.